meline-p/bilemo/README.md

 ## Usage

 ### Launch the website
-Start the local server:
+- Start the local server:
-    ```symfony serve```
+    ```bash
+    symfony serve
+    ```

-Access the application via your browser at http://localhost:8000.
+- Access the application via your browser at http://localhost:8000.

 ## Cache

-This API uses `TagAwareCacheInterface` for cache management.
+- This API uses `TagAwareCacheInterface` for cache management.
 To clear or invalidate the cache by tag, you can use the following command:
-    ```
+    ```bash
     php bin/console cache:clear
     ```

-Or to invalidate a specific tag:
+- Or to invalidate a specific tag:
-    ```
+    ```bash
     $cachePool->invalidateTags(['your_tag']);
     ```